fedorenko22116/request-bundle/readme.md

 Use `mapping` property to point aliases from the request to the original parameters names.

 ## TODO

 1) Validation group configuration
-2) Possibility to specify where the data storage is (body, request, attributes)
-3) Add translation support for `getErrorMessage`
+2) Add translation support for `getErrorMessage`
-4) Custom naming strategy
+3) Custom naming strategy